sheguloves/blog/_posts/2016-01-27-javascript-loading-images-byte-from-java-servlet.md

 ---
 layout:     post
-title: Javascript use byte images from java servlet
+title:      "Javascript use byte images from java servlet"
-description: "Javascript use byte images from java servlet"
+subtitle:   "Javascript use byte images from java servlet"
-modified: 2016-01-27
+date:       2016-01-27
+author:     "Felix Xi"
-tags: [Javascript, Java, Image Byte]
+tags:
+    - 前端开发
 ---

 ## How to get the correct "src" value of `<img>` by ajax call from java servlet